 The Government introduced the National Living Wage (NLW) for employees aged 25 and above on 1 April 2016 with the aim of reaching 60% of median UK earnings by 2020.
-This rate is currently £7.83 per hour and is projected to rise to at least £9 per hour by 2020.
-It should be noted, the Government have announced the NLW rate will rise to £8.21 per hour from 1 April 2019.
+This rate is currently £8.21 per hour and is projected to rise to at least £10.50 by 2024.

 For some time it has been recognised at a national level that the pay spine has lost its relevance to modern working arrangements and is unable to absorb the new NLW along with the planned increases.
-It is also clear that a number of Councils have already taken a decision to pay the Foundation Living Wage (or their own version of this) and this has resulted in a restructure of the national pay spine is required.
+It is also clear that a number of Council's have already taken a decision to pay the Foundation Living Wage (or their own version of this) and this has resulted in a restructure of the national pay spine is required.